solo-io/gloo/docs/plugins/aws.md

 any AWS-specific headers or signature in their requests. `POST`s containing a JSON body will become the payload for the Lambda function.

-To jump right in, follow the [AWS Lambda Getting Started Guide](TODO).
+To jump right in, follow the AWS Lambda Getting Started Guide<!--(TODO)-->.

 #### Upstream Spec Configuration